-(18) “Usable space,” with respect to poles, means the space on a pole, including cross-arms and extensions, above the minimum grade level that can be used for the attachment of wires, cables, and associated equipment, and that includes space occupied by the owner.
+(18) “Usable space,” with respect to poles, means the vertical space on a pole, above the minimum grade level that can be used for the attachment of wires, cables, and associated equipment, and that includes space occupied by the owner.
 In the absence of measurements to the contrary, a pole is presumed to have 13.5 feet of useable space.
 With respect to conduit, “usable space” means capacity within a conduit that is available or that could, with reasonable effort and expense, be made available, for the purpose of installing wires, cable, and associated equipment for telecommunications or cable services, and that includes capacity occupied by the owner.
+Only the owner can take measurements to determine the usable space.
+If a requester or occupant requests such measurements the requester or occupant making the request shall pay the estimated costs of taking the measurements in advance of the measurements being taken.
+A representative of the occupant may accompany the pole owner while the pole owner takes measurements providing they remain within or below the communication space.
+If the owner desires to take the measurements the costs shall be included in the rate for pole attachments.

-(19) “Utility” means any electrical company or telecommunications company as defined in RCW 80.04.010, and does not include any entity cooperatively organized, or owned by federal, state, or local government, or a subdivision of state or local government.
+(19) “Utility” means any electrical company or telecommunications company as defined in RCW 80.04.010, but does not include any electrical company that is an entity that is cooperatively organized, or owned by federal, state, or local government, or a subdivision of state or local government.

 480-54-030 Duty to provide access; make-ready work; timelines

-(1) An owner shall provide other utilities or licensees with nondiscriminatory access for attachments to or in any pole, duct, or conduit the owner owns or controls, except that if the owner is an electrical company as defined in RCW 80.04.010, the owner is not obligated to provide access for attachment to its facilities by another electrical company.
-An owner may deny such access to specific facilities on a nondiscriminatory basis where there is insufficient capacity or for reasons of safety, reliability, and generally applicable engineering principles; provided that in the case of poles, the owner may not deny access to a pole based on insufficient capacity if the requester is willing to compensate the owner for the costs to replace the existing pole with a taller pole or otherwise undertake make-ready work to increase the capacity of the pole to accommodate an additional attachment.
+(1) An owner shall provide other utilities or licensees with nondiscriminatory access for attachments to or in any pole, duct, or conduit the owner owns or controls, except that if the owner is an electrical company as defined in RCW 80.04.010, the owner is not obligated to provide access for attachment to its facilities by another electrical company or any entity that is a cooperative electric entity or an electrical entity that is organized or owned by a federal, state, or local government, or a subdivision of state or local government.
+Nondiscriminatory in the preceding and following sentences means only that the owner cannot discriminate between coincident requesters.
+An owner may deny such access to specific facilities on a nondiscriminatory basis where there is insufficient capacity or for reasons of safety, reliability, and generally applicable engineering principles; provided that the owner may not deny access to a pole if the requester is willing to compensate the owner for the costs of make-ready work to accommodate an additional attachment.
+When the owner agrees to replace a pole in order to provide additional capacity or for reasons of safety or reliability such replacement shall be scheduled on a nondiscriminatory basis with all other work scheduled by the utility.

 All rates, terms, and conditions made, demanded, or received by any owner for any attachment by a licensee or by a utility must be fair, just, reasonable, and sufficient.
 Parties may mutually agree on terms for attachment to or in poles, ducts, or conduits that differ from those in this chapter.
 In the event of disputes submitted for commission resolution, any party advocating rates, terms, or conditions that vary from the rules in this chapter bears the burden to prove those rates, terms, or conditions are fair, just, reasonable, and sufficient.
+Such a dispute must be submitted prior to the parties executing the agreement.